Nov 22, 2024

 by Maureen Rubin | Sep 10, 2021

-Bottles of Coca-Cola drink from the Coca-Cola Company in a Tesco Hypermarket.
+Bottles of Coca-Cola with condensation, showcasing the brand's iconic red label and logo.
 Photo Source: Adobe Stock Image

 In the 1970s, Coca-Cola conducted an ad campaign that claimed its soft drink was “The Real Thing.”
 Now, fifty years later, a group of consumers challenged the soft drink’s advertising claims about what the soft drink really contains.
 They said Coke is “mislabeled.”
 The court disagreed and as a result, consumers will not get any more truth in Coke’s advertising slogans.
 The Ninth Circuit decertified the plaintiffs’ class due to a lack of standing and a failure to demonstrate harm.